Norristown, Arkansas

-Norristown was a 19th-century town and trading center on the Arkansas River and, later, an incorporated town on Norristown Mountain in Illinois Township, Pope County, Arkansas, United States.
+Norristown was the name of two Arkansas communities in Pope County, Arkansas, United States.
+The first was a 19th-century town and trading center on the Arkansas River.
+In the last part of the twentieth century, a neighborhood called Norristown was developed below and east of nearby Norristown Mountain, eventually becoming an incorporated town in Illinois Township.
 The town merged with Russellville on August 14, 1980.

 History

-Founded in 1829, the settlement of Norristown was located south of Russellville, on the Arkansas River, upstream and across the river from Dardanelle.
+Founded in 1829, the settlement of Norristown was located south of today's Russellville, on the Arkansas River, upstream and across the river from Dardanelle.
 Samuel and Susan H. Norris, originally from New Jersey, having settled at Dwight Mission on the Illinois Bayou, subsequently moved to a point on the Arkansas River opposite Dardanelle Rock, giving the place the name of Norristown.
 The settlement steadily grew over the years until about 300 or 400 people inhabited the area.
 By 1834, it was a small community that served as the county seat of Pope County until the seat was moved to Dover in 1841 after Yell County was created out of Pope County and Norristown was no longer centrally located in the county.
-On the bank of the seasonally navigable Arkansas River and on an established mail post road, the town served as a regional trade and shipping center.
+On the bank of the seasonally navigable Arkansas River and on an established mail post road, the town served as a regional trade and shipping center; its main tavern was one of the important stops between Little Rock and Fort Smith.
+Thousands of bales of cotton were loaded on steamboats at Norristown to transport to Little Rock and New Orleans.
 During the Civil War, heavy equipment for mining and processing niter from a mine in Newton County came by river to Norristown.

 The town was laid out in what looked like a capital T. Its two streets were unmarked, but residents referred to them as "River Street" and "Main Street".
 Its post office, established in 1839 with Samual Norris as postmaster, closed in 1882.

 During the 1830s and 40s removal period of eastern Native Americans to the Indian Territory, thousands passed through Norristown, many crossing the river on the ferry located there.

+In 1855, Cephas Washburn, founder of Dwight Presbyterian Mission on Illinois Bayou west of present-day Russellville, moved to Norristown where he worked as a minister and was instrumental in the establishment of Presbyterian churches at Dardanelle and Galley (Galla) Rock.